Handheld Laser Welding Machines: Revolutionizing Efficiency and Precision in Welding

 The cost of a handheld laser welder can vary widely based on several factors, including the brand, specifications, power output, and additional features.
 Generally, you can find entry-level handheld laser welders starting around £15,000 to £35,000.
 Keep in mind these prices don’t include safety enclosures, extraction equipment or safety/PPE.

-Norsemen Welding & Safety works with a two handheld laser manufacturers supplying APPROVED equipment in Northern Ireland & Republic of Ireland.
+Norsemen Welding & Safety works with two handheld laser manufacturers supplying APPROVED equipment in Northern Ireland & Republic of Ireland.
 Please get in touch to discuss your welding requirements or upcoming projects and we will be happy to provide information and arrange a demonstration to show you what handheld laser welding can do for you.

 Conclusion